The Blood of Innocents

 It is no small irony that the political party that has made killing children prior to birth a pillar of their platform expresses such indignation when a sociopath places so little value on life that he murders children.
 Of course, it’s easier to kill children who are faceless – and I am certain that in the eyes of the sociopathic killer in Newtown, his victims also had no faces.

-Further, acknowledging that the majority of murders and other violent crimes in our country are the direct result of social and cultural degradation on urban welfare plantations would be, first and foremost, an indictment of the socialist welfare state advocated by Democrats.
+Further, acknowledging that the majority of murders and other violent crimes in our country are the direct result of social and cultural degradation on urban poverty plantations would be, first and foremost, an indictment of the socialist welfare state advocated by Democrats.
 Thus, they call for more gun control – on top of the 20,000 gun control laws now on the books.

 Fact is, on average almost 50 people are murdered every day, two-thirds of them with guns.
 It is statistically notable that about one-third of murders are not committed with guns, and moreover, blacks and Latinos commit a grossly disproportionate number of all murders and the victims are predominantly blacks and Latinos.